luckyswaminathan/google-lite/README.md

+HTTP 1.1 Version of Google
+hosted on AWS (so no longer live but can run with commands and jars)

 to use search:
 - make sure crawler and pagerank have been run make sure tfidf.jar exists in root folder. this can be built from jobs/TFIDF.java.